Physical measures for mostly sectional expanding flows: Introduction and statement of results

 The papers of Alves, Bonatti and Viana~\cite{ABV00,BoV00}, and Dolgopyat~\cite{Do2000} are of special interest to us here since they prove existence and finiteness of physical measures for partially hyperbolic diffeomorphisms, which are also $u$-Gibbs states, under the assumption that the central direction is either ``mostly contracting'' \cite{BoV00, Do2000} or ``non-uniformly expanding'' \cite{ABV00}.
+For local diffeomorphisms with a non-flat critical or singular set, the authors in~\cite{ABV00} show that a slow recurrence condition is sufficient to obtain an absolutely continuous invariant probability measure when the system is non-uniformly expanding.

-Here we extend the results of~\cite{ABV00} to attracting sets for smooth vector fields with a dominated splitting and non-uniform sectional expansion on a positive volume subset.
-In the partially hyperbolic case, we obtain finitely many physical/SRB measures for the flow, which are also $cu$-Gibbs states, whose ergodic basins cover the set of non-uniform sectional expanding orbits except for a subset of volume zero.
+Here, we extend the results of~\cite{ABV00} to attracting sets for smooth vector fields with a dominated splitting and a sequence of times with asymptotical sectional expansion on a positive volume subset.
+That is, every transversal direction to the vector field along the center subbundle has a positive Lyapunov exponent in a weak sense.
+In this setting partial hyperbolicity is natural.
+We additionally obtain finitely many physical/SRB measures for the flow, which are also $cu$-Gibbs states, whose ergodic basins cover the set of non-uniform sectional expanding orbits (except for a subset of volume zero), if we also have slow recurrence to the equilibria of the vector field.

-Known examples satisfying these conditions are, besides hyperbolic (Axiom A) flows, all singular-hyperbolic attracting sets for $C^2$ smooth flows, including the Lorenz attractor, the contracting Lorenz attractor (also known as the Rovella attractor) and the multidimensional Lorenz attractor.
+The properties of continuous time dynamics enable us to show that weak asymptotical sectional expansion on a positive volume subset is a necessary and sufficient condition for existence of ergodic physical/SRB measures for partially hyperbolic attracting sets with central direction of codimension two.
+We present several examples of application, including the existence of physical measures for weak asymptotically sectional hyperbolic attracting sets.

-The properties of continuous time dynamics enable us to show that non-uniform sectional expansion in a necessary and sufficient condition for existence of ergodic physical/SRB measures for partially hyperbolic attracting sets with slow recurrence to equilibria.
+Known examples satisfying these conditions are, besides hyperbolic (Axiom A) flows~\cite{BR75}, all singular-hyperbolic attracting sets for $C^2$ smooth flows~\cite{AraPac2010s} (including the Lorenz attractor), the contracting Lorenz attractor (also known as the Rovella attractor~\cite{Ro93}) and all sectional-hyperbolic attracting sets~\cite{araujo_2021} (including the multidimensional Lorenz attractor~\cite{BPV97}).
+Our results provide an alternative unified way to obtain physical/SRB measures for these known systems and for many others.

-\section{Statements of the results}
+\subsection{Statements of the results}